epiforecasts/WuhanSeedingVsTransmission/README.md

-# Evaluating the transmissibility of the coronavirus virus in the 2019-20 Wuhan Outbreak: Exploring initial animal-to-human event sizes and durations using scenario analysis
+# Evaluating the transmissibility of the coronavirus in the 2019-20 Wuhan Outbreak: Exploring initial animal-to-human event sizes and durations using scenario analysis

 ## Abstract

 ### Background

-The current coronavirus virus outbreak appears to have originated from an animal-to-human transmission event at Huanan seafood wholesale market in Wuhan, China.
+The current coronavirus outbreak appears to have originated from an animal-to-human transmission event at Huanan seafood wholesale market in Wuhan, China.
 There is still uncertainty around the scale and duration of the initial transmission event.
-This has implications for the likely transmissibility of the coronavirus virus and as such, these potential scenarios should be explored.
+This has implications for the likely transmissibility of the coronavirus and as such, these potential scenarios should be explored.

 ### Methods